16 May 2019

-For a quick bite head to Horizon Court and take in the panoramic views from the buffet dining venue, or check out the outdoor pizzeria and hamburger grill out on deck.
+For a quick bite head to Horizon Court and take in the panoramic views from the impressive windows, or check out the outdoor pizzeria and hamburger grill out on deck.
 Whatever your mood, there is a dining choice to suit all those onboard the Island Princess.

 If you’re in the mood for a Broadway-style show, head to the Princess Theatre or if comedy nights and guest entertainers are more up your street, check out the Universe Lounge, where different live acts will perform throughout the week.
 The Lounge Bar offers everything from live sports and music to dance classes and of course incredible cocktails.
 Martini fans head to Crooners where the astonishing menu means you can go all week without drinking two cocktails the same.